statamic/v2-docs/content/collections/docs/forms.md

 submitted successfully.
 However, nothing will get saved, no emails will be sent, etc. This is the key to tricking bots into believing everything went smoothly._

-## Roadmap

-- More Event Triggers
-- More metrics (e.g. Tally)

-_Note: Editing content (Pages, Entries, etc) is not in the scope of the Forms addon.
-It is different than Raven in that regard.
-That is a separate feature entirely._

 [rules]: https://laravel.com/docs/5.1/validation#available-validation-rules
 [tags]: /reference/tags/form
 [submissions]: /reference/tags/form-submissions